canonical/google-guest-agent-packaging-diff/README.rst

 This project is very much in progress and is currently in POC stage.
 The following are the things that need to be done:

 * Currently the differences are printed to stdout.
 We need to add a way to annotate the differences so that we can track them.
+* Add support for other debian packaging file diffs too - not just control file.
 * Report on annotated differences as well as unannotated differences.
 * Exit 1 if there are differences that are not annotated/expected.